 Cybersecurity (Information, Network, and Computer Security), M.S.

 The cybersecurity field is a fast-growing field with expectations of substantial jobs growth over the next decade.
-As the business world, governments, and individuals become more acutely aware of the threats to their private data, IT assets and resources (and the need to secure and defend them), the demand for cybersecurity-skilled professionals will continue to increase.
-The Master of Science in Cybersecurity (Information, Network, and Computer Security) at NYIT is an innovative degree program that will provide professionals with the advanced skills needed to protect and defend information systems from attack.
+As the business world, governments, and individuals become more acutely aware of the threats to their private data, IT assets, and resources (and the need to secure and defend them), the demand for cybersecurity-skilled professionals will continue to increase.
+The Master of Science in Cybersecurity (Information, Network, and Computer Security) at New York Institute of Technology is an innovative degree program that will provide professionals with the advanced skills needed to protect and defend information systems from attack.

-This program is offered in NYIT’s New York campuses, as well as the NYIT-Vancouver campus, providing a global view of cybersecurity to professionals in the United States and worldwide.
+This program is offered at the Long Island, New York City, and Vancouver campuses, providing a global view of cybersecurity to professionals in the United States and worldwide.

-The Master of Science is ideally suited for students with engineering and computer science backgrounds who intend to play a leading role in implementation and management of computer and network security systems.
+The Master of Science in Cybersecurity is ideally suited for students with engineering and computer science backgrounds who intend to play a leading role in implementation and management of computer and network security systems.

 - Identify, formulate, and analyze the patterns and trends of threats as they apply to information systems, including methods, modes of preparation for attack, tactics, logistics, hazards, and vulnerabilities